HARIKISHAN98/HARIKISHAN98/README.md

 💼 I have uploaded projects and solved coding questions to showcase my skills and demonstrate my understanding of different programming concepts.

 🤝 I'm open to collaboration and working on interesting projects.
 If you have any ideas or opportunities, feel free to reach out to me.
-You can contact me via email at harikishanmittal198@gmail.com or connect with me on LinkedIn.
+You can contact me via email at harikishanmittal198@gmail.com or connect with me on LinkedIn : https://www.linkedin.com/in/harikishanmittal/

 Let's connect and build amazing things together! 🚀